Global Postural Re-education

 Who Would Benefit?

-As the GPR treatment is individually designed for each patient it can be applied to a wide variety of individuals and complaints.
+As the GPR treatment is individually designed for each patient it can be applied to a wide variety of individuals and conditions.
 This means it is not only suitable for adults but also children.

 • Lack of Flexibility